 Sonairte [pronounced SON-ART-A] is an interactive visitor centre promoting ecological awareness and sustainable living.
 The name Sonairte is derived from a middle Irish word meaning “positive strength”.

 Sonairte, which is situated in a farm complex of noteworthy historical interest on the banks of the River Nanny near Laytown (Co.
 Meath), has developed steadily since it was originally established, in terms of both its physical facilities and its standing as an environmental organisation, visitor attraction and educational facility.
 The site, which now covers some ten acres, is held under long term lease.
-A redevelopment project for the centre will soon be launched.
-In all aspects of renovation, care is taken to stay true to the green philosophy of the centre, particularly in the choice of building material and use of renewable energy and energy conservation.
+In all aspects of renovation, care was taken to stay true to the green philosophy of the centre, particularly in the choice of building material and use of renewable energy and energy conservation.

 Sonairte is a registered charity and welcomes tax efficient gifts.